ibm-cloud-docs/containers/kubernetes-service-cli.md

-Zones in all locations are returned.
-To filter zones by a specific location, include the `--locations` flag.

 If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, the available zones vary by the region that you are logged in to.
 To switch regions, run `ibmcloud ks region-set`.
 {: deprecated}